-- You have under estimated your food intake.
+- You have under estimated your child's food intake

-- You feel stressed.
+- They feel stressed.

-- You are sick.
+- They are sick.

-- Your activity level is lower than usual.
+- Their activity level is lower than usual.

 Never ignore a high blood sugar reading!
-If you are using shots or the pump, you can often correct these highs just by giving a correction bolus.
+If your child is using shots or the pump, you can often correct these highs just by giving a correction bolus.